hstevemcdonald/surgical-case-challenge/README.md

 ## TODOS:

 - Replace images with high-res images (new images currently in public/faces), update DB user attributes to reflect new image
+- Create additional components that can be reused to reduce code footprint on primary pages and in general
 - Consolidate handlers for any/all autocomplete fields
 - Add "Time of surgery" to db and all views (I presume this would be important)
 - Create/consolidate utility/helper functions to reduce code